sumaiya0afrin/Donate-Bangladesh/readme.md

 - Do not ask about mark distribution in the group, as it will not be provided.
 - Do not post assignment feedback after receiving it.
 If you encounter issues or have complaints, please join a support session for discussion.
 - Avoid using "lorem ipsum" text.
-Use relevant and meaningful content instead.
+Use relevant and meaningful content instead.✅
-- Feel free to modify the color or design, but ensure the design is visually appealing and professional.
+- Feel free to modify the color or design, but ensure the design is visually appealing and professional.✅
-- You are **not allowed** to use any JavaScript library or framework for this assignment.
+- You are **not allowed** to use any JavaScript library or framework for this assignment.✅

 ## Design